 DAVID THE PLAYER

 David is a classic, middle-of-the-order hitter.
 He learned this the hard way in 2009, when he tried to hit for average at home and for power on the road.
 The result was the most unproductive season of his career—at a time when many were forecasting an MVP.
-He is swinging for the fences again and showing the power stroke that should turn him back into a 30-to-40 homer guy.

 On the basepaths, David has good speed and instincts.
 He has a success rate close to 80 percent when stealing, and he’s rarely thrown out taking an extra base.